-BILL Price fitted perfectly the profile of a pub rouse-about or ‘useful’.
+BILL Price fitted perfectly the profile of a pub roustabout, ‘boots’ or ‘useful’.

 A drifter, he did most odd jobs around the pubs where he worked in return for boarding and lodgings.
 He did jobs like tapping beer kegs or barrels, to collecting glasses, cleaning toilets, and emptying ashtrays.

-Bill worked in an unnamed Bulli pub during the early 1880s before drifting to Liverpool after injuring himself while moving beer barrels.
+Bill worked in a Bulli pub, south of Sydney during the early 1880s, before drifting to Liverpool after injuring himself while moving beer barrels.
 Injured and unable to work, he eventually found himself in the Liverpool Asylum for the Poor, before gaining work as a cellarman in the Warwick Farm Racecourse Hotel, located on the north/west corner of Moore and George streets Liverpool.

-‘Old Bill’ as William was known was killed by a train near Canley Vale Railway Station in 1890, while arranging to collect £30,000 that a dead relative had left him in his will.
-Lady luck just wasn’t on Old Bill’s side.
+‘Old Bill’, as William was known, was killed by a train near Canley Vale Railway Station in 1890, while arranging to collect £30,000 that a dead relative had left him in his will.
+Lady luck just wasn’t on Old Bill’s side though.
 Here is his tragic story as told through the press at the time.

 Saturday 31 May 1890